dotnet/upgrade-assistant/docs/design/Extension_Management.md

 ```

 This will allow `upgrade-assistant` to restore extensions from any source and ensure they are the extension that was originally installed via hash matching.

-When installing or restoring, packages will be retrieved from the source and expanded to disk in `%APPDATA%/dotnet/upgrade-assistant/extensions`.

 ## Sources